-Have been published prior to the publication of the Local Plan Review Issues Paper Consultation to establish general principles for involvement of communities; contain reference to consultation/ engagement with organisations representing local groups, such as Wolborough Residents' Association Include information detailing how the strategic priorities of involving the local community in decision making have been met; Ensure that locals' views are better considered when decisions are made Require all nearby properties to be written to when a planning application is Paragraph 2.13 of the SCI states that "we will engage with a range of groups and individuals who may have a role or interest in shaping the planning of Teignbridge, including any who have asked to be consulted.
+publication of Paper Consul principles for i contain r engagement v local groups, s Association Include i strategic prior community in Ensure t en published prior to the the Local Plan Review Issues tation to establish general nvolvement of communities; reference to consultation/ with organisations representing such as Wolborough Residents' nformation detailing how the ities of involving the local decision making have been met; hat locals' views are better en decisions are made Paragraph 2.13 of the SCI states that "we will engage with a range of groups and individuals who may have a role or interest in shaping the planning of Teignbridge, including any who have asked to be consulted.
 The SCI provides a framework for how consultation and engagement will be conducted.
 More detailed consultation and engagement plans are created prior to each stage of the Local Plan.
 Following each consultation stage of the Local Plan development, the performance and process is reviewed to identify what worked well and what could be improved upon.
-One of the key documents required for examination of the Local Plan prior to adoption is a Consultation Statement setting out the details of all consultation undertaken throughout the process.
-As part of the Local Plan process, the Council is required to show that all comments received have been read, considered and how they have or have not resulted in abapted to a state of the plan. considered and how they have or have not resulted in changes to the Plan.
+One of the key documents required for examination of the Local Plan prior to adoption is a Consultation Statement setting out the details of all consultation undertaken throughout the process. written to when submitted, rath all nearby properties to be a planning application is er than relying on a site notice for publicity, which may not be show that all comments received have been read, considered and how they have or have not resulted in changes to the Plan.
 This information is publicly available prior to each redrafting of the Plan.
 Responses to planning applications Standard publicity for planning applications includes local display of the planning notice, notification of the town/parish council, and publicity in the local media / council website.
 Neighbours are only contacted directly in exceptional circumstances as determined by the application case officer in accordance with Development Management Procedures.